UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 0     34435.36744
 1     25185.00911
 ```
-- The columns in a DataFrame are the observed variables, and the rows are the observations.
+- The columns in a dataframe are the observed variables, and the rows are the observations.
 - Pandas uses backslash `\` to show wrapped lines when output is too wide to fit the screen.
-- Using descriptive DataFrame names helps us distinguish between multiple DataFrames so we won't accidentally overwrite a DataFrame or read from the wrong one.
+- Using descriptive dataframe names helps us distinguish between multiple DataFrames so we won't accidentally overwrite a dataframe or read from the wrong one.

 :::::::::::::::::::::::::::::::::::::::::  callout